 Molina provides a panel of PCPs to care for its Members.
 Providers in the specialties of Family Medicine, Internal Medicine and Obstetrics and Gynecology are eligible to serve as PCPs.

 Members may choose a PCP or have one selected for them by Molina.
 Molina's Members are required to see a PCP who is part of the Molina Network.
 Molina's Members may select or change their PCP by contacting Molina's Member & Provider Contact Center.

-Specialty providers
+Specialty Providers

 Molina maintains a network of specialty Providers to care for its Members.
-Referrals from a Molina PCP are required for a Member to receive some specialty care; however, no prior authorization is required.
+Some specialty care Providers may require a referral for a Member to receive specialty services; however, no prior authorization is required.
 Members are allowed to directly access women health specialists for routine and preventive health without a referral for services.